 2014-NOV-09: Twenty-Five years from the fall of the Berlin Wall.

 The most memorable part of the Wall coming down was the concert put on by the Red Army Chorus for the East Berliners.
 They sang Those were the Days my Friend the best and most moving rendition I have ever heard.
 And, indeed, Those were the Days my Friend.
 The Late, Great Twentieth Century.
 The Alpha and the Omega.
 The Acme and the Nadir.
-The Red Army were heading home for a uncertain future, the Ossies were leaving the constraining but comfortable certainties of the past for an uncertain future.
+The Red Army were heading home to a uncertain future, the Ossies were leaving the constraining but comfortable certainties of the past for an uncertain future.
 To their surprise many Wessies came to the concert.
 While The War, 1914-1989, which defined the Twentieth Century was finally over, we were both heading for an uncertain future.

 Over the years I have tried, unsuccessfully, to find a recording of the concert, which was broadcast on several television networks.